 9. Visit the Walt Disney Family Museum

 The museum discusses the highlights of Walt Disney's career, his internationally successful productions of Snow White, Bambi, Pinocchio, and Fantasia.
 Special temporary exhibits profile other creative artists, like Maurice Sendak and Salvador Dalí.
-Kids will love the workshops that teach how to create your own animations.

 Address: 104 Montgomery Street in the Presidio, San Francisco, California